The Modular Strategy: Big-City Expertise for Main Street Budgets

 This is where most owners breathe again.

-Planning modules can include an annual marketing plan and/or an annual content calendar—built around your real capacity, your busy seasons, and how your customers actually buy.
+Planning services can include an annual marketing plan and/or an annual content calendar—built around your real capacity, your busy seasons, and how your customers actually buy.

 You’re not trying to post daily.
 You’re building a consistent rhythm that survives real life.

-The Website Module (Turn Your Site Into a Sales Rep)
+The Website (Turn Your Site Into a Sales Rep)

 A website should do three jobs: